girirajvyas/java-concurrency/README.md

 **How to Prevent?**
 via Synchronization

+> Synchronization prevents a block of code to be executed by more than one thread at the same time

 How does synchronization works under the hood?
 - for any thread to get inside a method marked synchronized, it has to acquire key from a lock object